OpenPathology: supporting better diagnostic testing

 What will it look like?

 Our prototype system will focus on primary care.
-Practices will be able view a range of test orders and results, in the context of their peers.
+Practices will be able view their requesting rates for many different test types, and the proportion of which came back out of range, in the context of their peers.
 As well as charts, all data will downloadable for further analysis.
 We will write a series of papers exploring trends and variation across the data.

 Data will be presented on this website, in dashboards similar to the ones we developed for OpenPrescribing (example).
 As an example, here's how we might show potassium test ordering and results for a single practice: